sassoftware/vi-solution-extensions/README.md

 ### Desktop Solution Extensions

-You must have access to a deployment of SAS Visual Investigator 10.8 (or later) to use the documented tools.
+You must have access to a deployment of SAS Visual Investigator 10.8 or later to use the documented tools.

 ### Mobile Solution Extensions

-SAS Mobile Investigator does not support custom controls in 10.8 and will therefore must have access to a deployment of SAS Visual Investigator on Viya 4 to use the documented tools.
+SAS Mobile Investigator does not support custom controls in 10.8.
+You must have access to a deployment of SAS Visual Investigator on Viya 4 to use the documented tools.

 ## Installation

 ### NPM

-We have several packages published to npm that are referenced and used in these guides and documentation.
+SAS has published several packages published to npm that are referenced and used in this guide.

-You should use the `@sassoftware/vi-solution-extension-create` package to create a workspace that downloads and installs these for you.
-For more information, see the [Getting Started](./docs/pages/1-getting-started.md) section of our guide.
+Use the `@sassoftware/vi-solution-extension-create` package to create a workspace that downloads and installs the required packages.
+For more information, see the [Getting Started](./docs/pages/1-getting-started.md).

 See our packages below: